How to care for celosia plants?

 Is celosia annual or perennial?

+So, Celosia can be either an annual or perennial plant.
 Celosia can not survive if the temperatures fall below 30 degrees Fahrenheit.
 It does not tolerate cold well.
-Celosia is generally grown as annuals in zones 2-9 and grown as perennials in zones 10 and 11.
+Celosia is generally grown as annuals in zones 2-9 and as perennials in zones 10 and 11.

 Annual Celosia: Many varieties of celosia are grown as annuals.
 These annual celosia plants are typically treated as decorative bedding plants, adding vibrant color and unique textures to gardens and containers during the summer months.
 They are not expected to survive winter frosts and cold temperatures.